 The Social-Cognitive Perspective is based on the idea that individuals learn and develop through their interactions with their environment and through the observation of others.
 It proposes that individuals can acquire new behaviors, attitudes, and personality traits through observation, imitation, and modeling of others.
 According to this perspective, personality is not fixed and can be changed through learning experiences and self-reflection.

-The Humanistic Perspective: This model proposes that individuals have an innate tendency to develop their full potential and that self-actualization is the ultimate goal of personality development.
-This perspective is associated with humanistic psychology, and figures like Maslow and Rogers.
+This model proposes that individuals have an innate tendency to develop their full potential and that self-actualization is the ultimate goal of personality development.
+This perspective is associated with humanistic psychology and figures like Maslow and Rogers.

 All of these models have their own strengths and limitations and can provide valuable insights into individual differences in personality.
 However, it's important to keep in mind that no single model can fully capture the complexity of human personality and behavior, and multiple perspectives can be used to understand an individual.